Why Rural America Is Fighting The Trump Administration On The Post Office

 "If our mail isn't right, what other connections are we going to lose," says Rich Judge, an organizer with the newly formed left-leaning group Rural America 2020.

-His group is fighting everything from the recent tariffs facing farmers to threatened shut downs of post offices and routes in Iowa, Michigan, Minnesota and Wisconsin.
+His group is fighting everything from the recent tariffs facing farmers to threatened shutdowns of post offices and routes in Iowa, Michigan, Minnesota and Wisconsin.

 Judge runs a small communications business from his home in rural Sauk County, Wis., where he says small businesses and family dairy farmers are getting squeezed, working longer hours while also seeing their profits and savings decline.

-"You're telling people who already have to work harder than they did 20 years ago, by the way, we're going to impede your progress even more by hamstringing the postal service," Judge says.
+"You're telling people who already have to work harder than they did 20 years ago, 'By the way, we're going to impede your progress even more by hamstringing the Postal Service,' " Judge says.

-Judge sees the fight over the post office not unlike what is going on with the lack of high speed internet here, and says rural America stands to keep falling further behind.
+Judge sees the fight over the post office not unlike what is going on with the lack of high-speed Internet here, and says rural America stands to keep falling further behind.